-Credit card debt in the United States is on the rise: It hit $807 billion in the first quarter of 2019, a 29% increase over 2015, according to Experian.
+Credit card debt in the United States is on the rise: It hit $830 billion in the second quarter of 2019, according to Experian.
 Credit cards are also becoming an increasingly popular form of payment — 60.5% of U.S. adults own a credit card, up 11% from the same time period in 2016.
 Let’s take a look at how each state ranks in terms of average credit card debt.

 The trend is one that’s likely here to stay for awhile, says Christopher Viale, president and CEO of Cambridge Credit Counseling Corp.
 “Debt has been increasing as more people carry over a balance month to month,” he says.
 From the first quarter of 2018 to the first quarter of 2019, credit card debt was up by 6%.

 The typical American has $6,028 in credit card debt, but that amount can vary dramatically depending on where they live.